kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 A 100% sampling rate will put more pressure on overall network communication, which will result to high latency and high load on collector services.

-Deployment without collectors (or broken collector service), will result CoreDNS service pressure, DNS request and DNS lookups will increase up to 400% compare to with collectors.
+Deployment without collectors (or broken collector service), will result CoreDNS service pressure, DNS request and DNS lookups will increase up to 400% compared to with collectors.